linode/ansible_linode/docs/modules/firewall_info.rst

 Synopsis
 --------

 Get info about a Linode Firewall.
-This endpoint is currently in beta and will only function correctly if `api_version` is set to `v4beta`.